Loomis, Sayles & Company

 DEVELOPED

-Our Anticipated Strategy: We are overweight GBP, AUD and underweight EUR.
+Our Anticipated Strategy: Overweight GBP, underweight EUR

 EMERGING

 Our Current View: EM local currencies that we favor have limited external financing needs and high carry.
-Political uncertainty has tempered our optimism toward previously favored currencies (BRL).

-BRL – Recent actions and narrative from the Lula administration has had a major impact on volatility.
+Brazil - Recent actions and narrative from the Lula administration has had a major impact on volatility.

-We are underweight CNY on geopolitical risks, decline in goods exports, and risk of growth shortfall.
+Underweight CNY on geopolitical risks, decline in goods exports, and risk of growth shortfall.

-We are overweight IDR on favorable carry and contained inflation and sovereign risk.
+Overweight IDR on favorable carry and contained inflation and sovereign risk.

 Yield Curves